Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 Metal Finishes: Refine gold, silver, or platinum tones by using the HSL (Hue, Saturation, Lightness) sliders.
 Keep gold rich but natural, silver cool and reflective, and platinum bright yet understated.

-Pro Tip: Use a Color Checker or physical reference of the product to match colors accurately during editing.
+For collections, apply color adjustments uniformly to ensure a cohesive look across all images.
+Use a Color Checker or a physical reference of the product to match colors accurately during editing.

 Gradient Backgrounds: Use gradient layers in Photoshop to create smooth transitions that complement the product.
 For instance, a soft gray-to-white gradient can highlight the brilliance of diamonds or polished metal.